-Not far from the Dalmatian port city of Split is the best place to take a day trip to Krka National Park.
+Not far from the Dalmatian port city of Split is the best place to take a day trip to the Krka River.
 Krka is complete with medieval fortresses, waterfalls, and boat excursions.

 The other Croatian national parks also make great additions to your what to see and do in Croatia.
 Especially Paklenica National Park, just 40 kilometers from the low-cost carrier airport, Zadar, is well worth going to.
 Paklenica National Park is home to Croatia’s largest mountain, the Velebit, which rises sharply from the sea’s edge and is a mountain climbers’ paradise.

 You can make many day trips, from Dubrovnik to one of the parks.
 If you want to see them all, four of the eight parks are best reached from the Zadar region.
 So, use that as a base.
 You might want to consider private transfer companies that can arrange transport for much less than you think.